Tina13-tech/learngit/readme.txt

+today is a good day!

-this is a good day!
+tomorrow is also a good day!